zorncbllr/php-mono/README.md

 After running the command, getters and setters for all specified attributes within the class will be generated automatically, as well as the initialization of the attributes.

+You will also be provided with configuration options to configure your rows in the database within the initModel() function.

+example:

+    public static function initUser()
+    {
+    	self::createTable('
+    		name VARCHAR(20) NOT NULL,
+    		email VARCHAR(20) NOT NULL,
+    		id INT AUTO_INCREMENT PRIMARY KEY,
+    		created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,
+    		password VARCHAR(20) NOT NULL
+    	');
+    }

+Within this function inside your model, you can configure what your table columns should look like.

+The syntax comes from SQL code that is being passed in the createTable() method.

 ## Creating a View